• Skip to primary navigation

 Roy Rogers was a famous American actor and singer who was filmed in over 100 movies, mostly Westerns made in the 1940's.
 He is known as the King of the Cowboys.
 This drink is named after him.
 No one really knows the complete history behind this drink, but since he didn't drink alcohol, it seems fitting that this beverage be named after him.

-This beverage became popular on restaurant menus across the U.S. in the 1950's along with the Shirley Temple.
-Back then parents would order a Roy Rogers for their sons and a Shirley Temple for their daughters.
+This beverage became popular on restaurant menus across the U.S. in the 1950's along with the Shirley Temple drink.
+Back then, parents would order a Roy Rogers for their sons, and a Shirley Temple for their daughters.
 These two beverages were the original 'mocktails.'

 Ingredients